 Cheesy Butter Swim Biscuits

 If you love Red Lobster’s Cheesy Biscuits, you will definitely be a fan of this recipe!
 The biscuits are soft and fluffy on the inside with a crispy crust.
 And, you get a garlicky and cheesy flavor in every bite!
 They are made with basic ingredients, besides buttermilk.
 But, I have a homemade buttermilk recipe you could use if you don’t have any on hand.
+I also have Cheesy Garlic Cruffins you will want to add to your list of cheesy garlic bread recipes.

 Flour: All-purpose flour is what I used.
 We have not tested flour substitutions, so I can’t speak for their effectiveness.